 The networks are trying to stifle innovation, Dish said in its complaint.
 AutoHop “complies with Dish’s bargained-for contractual rights,” it said.
 Dish said it pays the networks “hundreds of millions of dollars per year in retransmission fees, collected from its subscriber base, for the right to rebroadcast these signals.”

-Comcast, also a cable operator, and DirecTV (DTV), a satellite TV company, are the largest U.S. pay-TV providers.
+Comcast, also a cable operator, and DirecTV (DTV:US), a satellite TV company, are the largest U.S. pay-TV providers.

 To contact the reporter on this story: Joe Schneider in Sydney at firstname.lastname@example.org